Marvel Cinematic Universe: Marvel Television series

-Marvel Television was launched in June 2010 with Jeph Loeb as head, and had entered into discussions with ABC to create a show set in the MCU by July 2012; the network went on to release Agents of S.H.I.E.L.D., Agent Carter, and Inhumans.
+Marvel Television was launched in June 2010 with writer and producer Jeph Loeb as its head, and had entered into discussions with ABC to create a show set in the MCU by July 2012; the network went on to release Agents of S.H.I.E.L.D., Agent Carter, and Inhumans.
 The latter was a co-production with IMAX Corporation.
 In November 2013, Disney was set to provide Netflix with the live-action series Daredevil, Jessica Jones, Luke Cage, and Iron Fist, building up to the crossover miniseries The Defenders.
 In April 2016, Netflix ordered The Punisher, a spin-off of Daredevil.
 By February 2019, Netflix had canceled all of its Marvel series.
 In April 2016, the Disney-owned cable network Freeform announced Cloak & Dagger.
 In May 2017, Marvel announced that Runaways had received a series order from Hulu.
 In May 2019, Marvel announced that Helstrom had been greenlit for Hulu.

 In October 2019, further corporate restructuring saw Feige named Chief Creative Officer of Marvel Entertainment, with Marvel Television becoming part of Marvel Studios and executives of Marvel Television reporting to Feige.
 In December 2019, Marvel Television was folded into Marvel Studios, with Marvel Studios taking over production of the remaining series and no further series expected to be developed by Marvel Television.
 In January 2021, Feige said "never say never" to potentially reviving the Netflix series, but noted that Marvel Studios was focused on their new Disney+ series.
 In May 2022, Marvel Studios was revealed to be developing a new Daredevil series for Disney+, which was announced in July as Daredevil: Born Again.